PMSAF/Python/README.md

-# Python
+# Python 3.8
-Various Python scripts from study and self learning
+Various Python scriptsand games from assignments and self learning